richyen/richyen.github.io/_posts/2026-06-22-pg_stats_how_postgres_internal_stats_work.markdown

 ## Introduction

-I recently had the privilege of speaking at [POSETTE 2026](https://posetteconf.com/2026/) about `pg_stats` and how Postgres internal statistics work.
+I recently had the privilege of speaking at [POSETTE 2026](https://posetteconf.com/2026/) about `pg_stats` and how Postgres internal statistics work ([YouTube Recording](https://www.youtube.com/watch?v=CvvA5P1b5No&list=PLOBORF8Y_l8g&index=24)).
 This post is a written companion to that talk -- aimed at giving you a working understanding of what `pg_stats` is, how it's populated, and how it shapes the decisions the query planner makes on your behalf.

 Imagine a `customers` table that looks roughly like this: